dj-m/SupportVectorMachines/SupportVectorMachines.md

 ### Support Vector Machines ###

+When there're 2 categories, but no obvious linear classifier that separates them in a nice way, **Support Vector MAchines** work by moving the data into a relatively high dimensional space and finding a relatively high dimensional **Support Vector Classifier** that can effectively classify the observations.

 **Support Vector Machines (SVM)**: Add dimensionality to observations such that a SVC can be applied to properly classify data that doesn't neatly segment itself in lower dimensions.

 The main ideas behind Support Vector Machines: